Do believers really go to Heaven when they die? The folly and conjecture of a conscious dead state... By Craig A. Olson, 2008-2018

 Jesus promised we would be gathered only when He comes to get us, most Christians are unknowingly eating the bread and drinking

-and to those He will say later that He does not know them.
-These points are proven with a statements such as that by the apostle
+truth—and to those He will say later that He does not know them!
+These points are supported by statements such as that by the

-John in Revelation 22:18-19: "I warn everyone who hears the words of the prophesy of this book: if anyone adds anything to them,
+apostle John in Revelation 22:18-19: "I warn everyone who hears the words of the prophesy of this book: if anyone adds anything to

-God will add to him the plagues described in this book; and if anyone takes words away from this book of prophesy, God will take
+them, God will add to him the plagues described in this book; and if anyone takes words away from this book of prophesy, God will

 Most people have been sold a bill of goods by humans with good intentions over the years.
 This bill of goods is based on the